Red Sox vs. Rockies Player Props Betting Odds

 McMahon Stats

-- McMahon has recorded at least one hit in five straight games.
-In his last five games he is hitting .316 with a double, a home run, three walks and two RBI.
+- McMahon has recorded a base hit in six games in a row.
+During his last 10 outings he is batting .275 with three doubles, a triple, a home run, five walks and four RBI.

 McMahon Recent Games